 Drop-in hours vary

 Drop-in prices vary and memberships are also available

-We've been raving about this play space ever since it opened back in 2010.
+We've been smitten with this play space ever since it opened back in 2010.
 Unlike most kiddie gyms, this one is fun for toddlers through tweens.
 Attractions include a four-story indoor playground featuring a zip line, crawl tubes, mazes and slides, an 18-foot rock climbing wall and a separate padded toddler room for the under 3 set.
 While prices vary depending on which attractions you choose, there are some great ongoing specials like $10 Tuesdays and if you've got a toddler and a tween, you pay just $5 more for the younger kid.

-Indoor Play Area at Powerplay – Gowanus
+Powerplay – Gowanus

 432 Third Avenue between 7th and 8th Streets

 Open play: Monday-Friday 9am-5:30pm, Saturday 9am-4pm and Sunday 10am-4pm